 - Go back to E1 dropdown and select Colors.
 And likewise open up the E2 dropdown.
 You can see, it contains the colors values dependent on the E1 value.

 So this is how you can create dependent dropdown in LibreOffice Calc.

 Explanation of INDEX and MATCH in second validation

-INDEX: returns the subset of a nXn range from reference category2 based on row and column number.
-The second argument is row (which is omitted here as values are present in columns) and third argument is column number.
+INDEX: returns the subset of an nXn range from reference category2 based on row and column number.
+The second argument is the row (which is omitted here as values are present in columns) and the third argument is column number.